Galatians 6:2. Bear one another’s burdens, and so fulfill the law of Christ.

 But unlike the law of Moses, the law of Christ is not just a lifeless decree.
 The law of Christ IS Christ’s life in us.
 It’s a living law.
 It’s an empowering law.
 It’s a law that is written on our hearts.
 A law we desire, by the Spirit, to obey.
 The law of Christ is never a checklist to perform.
 It is a way of life.
 It is love born from love.
 It is an instinct.
 It is faith.

-What does the law of Christ look like in a real church?
+What does the law of Christ look like in real life?
 Galatians 6:1-2 gives us an example:

 Galatians 6:1-2.
 Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness…bear one another’s burdens.